Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_console/aft_section.md

 are directly selected using the Comm Channel Control knob with the Preset/Manual switch in the Preset position.

-Directly underneath the Comm Channel Control Knob is the Aux Channel Knob and Indicator.
+Directly underneath the Comm Channel Control Knob is the Aux Channel Knob (4) and Indicator.
 This knob is used to access 20 common preset channels that cannot be changed from in the cockpit.

-The Aux Volume Control knob on the lower right of the panel raises and lowers the volume of the Aux receiver channel.
+The Aux Volume Control knob (1) on the lower right of the panel raises and lowers the volume of the Aux receiver channel (12 and 13).

 ### Tone Button

-The Tone Pushbutton is used for transmission of a Time of Day (TOD) signal along with a tone to friendly aircraft requiring a Time of Day update for proper HAVE-Quick functionality.
+The Tone Pushbutton (3) is used for transmission of a Time of Day (TOD) signal along with a tone to friendly aircraft requiring a Time of Day update for proper HAVE-Quick functionality.

 > 💡 Due to engine limitations, the tone button,